 The museum is distinguished for its combination of works by Arabic artists and its great pieces by European artists who trained in painting the Arab world.
 The museum is also regarded for its program of temporary exhibitions during the year.

 The Dubai Desert Conservation Reserve is an 87-square-mile protected area of the Arabian desert; that’s almost 5 per cent of Dubai’s total land area.

 To maintain a tension between Dubai’s rapid growth and the need to preserve its natural heritage, Sheikh Mohammed bin Rashid Al Maktoum, UAE’s Prime Minister, acquired the land.

 It was previously a camel farm.
-Today it’s a sanctuary for numbers of plant and animal species.
-The only way to travel the park is with one of the reserve’s recommended tour operators.
+Today it’s a sanctuary for several plant and animal species.
+The only way to travel to the park is with one of the reserve’s recommended tour operators.

-They offer a variety of diverse experiences including resort stay, camel treks, archery, falconry displays and SUV journeys over dunes and through the desert terrain
+They offer various experiences, including resort stays, camel treks, archery, falconry displays and SUV journeys over dunes and through the desert terrain.

 8. Dubai Beaches

 There is a beach for everyone in the United Arab Emirates.
-From the city beaches beside the coast of Dubai, with their high background, and Abu Dhabi’s golden sand beaches along its coastline, to the luxury sweeps of sand around Ajman and the wilder beaches of the Emirate of Fujairah, you have plenty of options.
+From the city beaches beside the coast of Dubai, with their high background, and Abu Dhabi’s golden sand beaches along its coastline to the luxury sweeps of sand around Ajman and the wilder shores of the Emirate of Fujairah, you have plenty of options.

 9. Dubai Creek Dhow Ride.

 The Burj Khalifa may give you that legendary skyline view from up high, but the most iconic Dubai views are still taken from the water.